 Staff and volunteers from Lutheran Services Florida (LSF) assist the disadvantaged, including low income families, seniors, children, the disabled and immigrants.
-Resources are available across Florida and a number of assistance programs are available to those that qualify.
+Resources are available across Florida and a number of assistance programs are available near you to those that qualify.
 The charity will offer their support and services regardless of the individuals religion or background.

 Some of the primary assistance programs they offer the less fortunate are below.
 While the organization does its best to help as many people as possible, their resources are limited, especially when it comes to financial assistance for paying expenses such as rent.
 If a center can’t help you, then Lutheran Social Services in Florida will offer referrals to other local agencies or government benefits.